Basic example#

 rsv2.start_head.set(670)

-We also define the endpoint descriptions (water values) for the reservoirs.
-The model needs these in order to compare the value of the water remaining in the reservoirs at the end of the period compared to the value of selling the water in the market given the market price.
+We also define the end water values for the reservoirs.
+The model needs these in order to compare the value of the water remaining in the reservoirs at the end of the period to the value of selling the water in the market given the market price.

 # Setting the endpoint description (water value) to 'rsv1' in NOK/MWh